omg-allen/Getting-and-Cleansing-Data---Project/README.md

 Process Flow for Run_Analysis.R:
 =========================================
 The following describes the process flow for the R program (run_analysis.R)

-0. Create Github local repository (project), remember to do save & snyc files as you go.
+1. Create Github local repository (project), remember to do save & snyc files as you go.

-1. Set workding directory to project
+2. Set workding directory to project.

-2. Make sure the library "reshape2" is loaded
+3. Make sure the library "reshape2" is loaded.

-3. Set the download, URL, and unzip file name.
+4. Set the download, URL, and unzip file name.

-4. Set variables for URL, file and download locations
+5. Set variables for URL, file and download locations.

-5. Test for data foloder and zip file, if NOT found create
+6. Test for data foloder and zip file, if NOT found create.

-6. Download and unzip the filename
+7. Download and unzip the filename.

-7. Load activity labels - Uses descriptive activity names to name the activities in the data set
+8. Load activity labels - Uses descriptive activity names to name the activities in the data set.

-8. Extract only the data on mean and standard deviation
+9. Extract only the data on mean and standard deviation.

-9. Merge train and test data sets and add thier labels
+10. Merge train and test data sets and add thier labels.

-10. Transform activities & subjects into factors
+11. Transform activities & subjects into factors.

-11. Write out the tidy data set
+12. Write out the tidy data set.

-12. Create Markup files using R (CodeBook and Readme)
+13. Create Markup files using R (CodeBook and Readme).

-13. Publish everything into Github (https://github.com/omg-allen/Getting-and-Cleansing-Data---Project)
+14. Publish everything into Github (https://github.com/omg-allen/Getting-and-Cleansing-Data---Project).

 Notes:
 ======